 Last week I introduced the “Lean Startup” methodology we used to grow our eBay business from zero to beyond $100k / month in sales.
-This week I’m diving into describing the exact process, and how you can implement it as an eBay seller to increase your sales.
+This week I’m diving into describing the exact process, and how you can implement it to sell more on eBay.

-In my very first post of this blog, I talked about our journey from zero to award winning eBay sellers to building CrazyLister for the purpose of empowering millions of small and medium eBay sellers around the world.
+In my very first post of this blog “how to sell on eBay“, I talked about our journey from zero to becoming an award winning eBay sellers to building CrazyLister for the purpose of empowering millions of small and medium eBay sellers around the world.

 We had nothing but disadvantages to begin with –